 Freedom through Faith

-Dr. Tim AllchinFor Those Seeking Hope4 Comments
+Dr. Tim AllchinFor Those Seeking Hope5 Comments

 Free from the oppressiveness of fear

-2 Timothy 1:7 – For God gave us a spirit not of fear but of power and love and self-control.
+For God gave us a spirit not of fear but of power and love and self-control. — 2 Timothy 1:7 (ESV)

-Through Christ, we can have access to power, choose love and build self-control, which help us overcome our fears.
-We don’t have to be controlled by a spirit of fear, but rather God offers to us freedom from the tyranny of fear through the resources He provides.
+Fear can leave us feeling trapped, as if we have no good options and no way out — stuck in a maze that is all dead ends.
+Through Christ, we can access power, choose love, and build self-control, which help us overcome our fears.
+We don’t have to live under the tyranny of fear; God offers freedom through the resources He provides.

 Free from the power of sin

-Galatians 5:1 – For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery.
-(ESV)
+For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery. — Galatians 5:1 (ESV)

 Free from the sting of death